dabr0ski/datascienceproject/README.md

     python3 steps/step3_join.py
     python3 steps/step4_routing.py

+After running all steps once, the output files are saved locally.
+From that point, you only need to run step 4 to calculate new routes:

+    python3 steps/step4_routing.py

 After running step 4, the file output/route_map.html will open automatically in your browser showing both routes.If not opening please open the file from the output folder.

 ## Changing the Start and End Location